KristinaWeis/geodev-hackerlabs/data/import data.md

 2. Go to ArcGIS.com and login.

-3. In My Content, use Add Items to import the each dataset.
+3. In My Content, use Add Items to import each dataset into your account.

  * Make sure you publish each as a feature service
  * You might want to put related data in separate folders. e.g.